StuartJO/BrainSurfaceAnimation/README.md

 ![](/outputs/GrowingBrain_parc.gif)

-We can also plot some other feature, like sulcal depth on the surface, showing "absolute" changes in this property...
+We can also plot some other feature, like sulcal depth on the surface, showing "absolute" changes in this property (i.e., normalised to the minimum and maximum values across all timepoints/surfaces)...

 ![](/outputs/GrowingBrain_border+sulcAll.gif)

-Showing relative changes in this property
+Showing "relative" changes in this property (i.e., normalised tminimum and maximum value at the current timepoint/surface).

 ![](/outputs/GrowingBrain_border+sulcAll2.gif)